webLIPPLUME/website/pages/Home.md

 <div class="xnews">
 <dl>
+<dd> 23-27 janv 2017. <a href="https://ejcim2017.sciencesconf.org/"> EJCIM 2017</a> (Ecole jeunes chercheurs/chercheuses en informatique mathématique): this research school will take place this year at ens Lyon.
 <dd> 7-10 nov 2016. <a href="https://ll2016.sciencesconf.org/"> Linear logic 2016 </a>: an interdisciplinary meeting on Linear Logic taking place in Lyon (one research school and two workshops)
 <dd> 4 oct 2016.
 PhD defense of <a href="https://perso.ens-lyon.fr/paul.brunet/">  Paul Brunet</a>.
 <dd> 27 sept 2016.
 Habilitation defense of <a href="https://perso.ens-lyon.fr/damien.pous/"> Damien Pous</a>.